South African Penguins

 Volunteers on March and April teams will be present for the beginning of the penguin breeding season; they'll help record where penguins are nesting and select the penguin pairs to be studied throughout the season.
 Groups that follow will continue to monitor nests.

-The majority of this work happens in July and August, when penguins finish breeding and abandon their nests.
-The research team sees the most injured and oiled penguins during this period, and you'll get hands on with these birds to help them heal.
+Most of this work happens in July and August when penguins finish breeding and abandon their nests.
+The research team sees the most injured and oiled penguins during this period, and you'll get hands-on with these birds to help them heal.

-Field conditions and research needs can lead to changes in the itinerary and activities.
+Field conditions and research needs can change the itinerary and activities.
 We appreciate your cooperation and understanding.

 .